chandy619/osticket-prereqs/README.md

 <img width="960" alt="image" src="https://github.com/chandy619/osticket-prereqs/assets/144288806/4cd07a07-b635-4749-a060-9a26832d2441">
 </p>
 <p>
 8. osTicket Configuration via IIS: Return to IIS.
 Begin by reloading the server by clicking the green 'Restart' button again.
 Now, in the top left corner, follow the path: Sites > Default Web Site > osTicket.
 On the right-hand side of the IIS window, click on 'Browse *.80 (http)'.
-An osTicket Installer webpage will open via Microsoft Edge or whereever web browser you prefer it to open in.
+An osTicket Installer webpage will open via Microsoft Edge or whichever web browser you prefer it to open in.
 </p>
 <p>
 <img width="960" alt="image" src="https://github.com/chandy619/osticket-prereqs/assets/144288806/f86fbc1d-896c-469e-9fab-8a2ea91127a9">
 <img width="960" alt="image" src="https://github.com/chandy619/osticket-prereqs/assets/144288806/8eaa1173-a5cb-41d9-bea9-cd40c548d8b3">
 </p>
 <p>
 Notice that some extensions are not enabled, so return to IIS.
 Click on the 'osTicket' folder located on the left-hand side and double-click on PHP Manager.
-Click on 'Enable or disable an extension'.
-You'll find a list of PHP Extensions.
+Click on 'Enable or disable an extension' where you'll find a list of PHP Extensions.
 Click on each of the following:'php_imap.dll', 'php_intl.dll', and 'php_opache.dll'. and click 'Enable' in the top right corner.
 Lastly, return to the browser page of the osTicket Installer and refresh the page.
 </p>
 <br />